00alexbear-a11y/fieldsnaps/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The design follows an "Apple-inspired" philosophy, emphasizing minimalism, content-first presentation, generous white space, subtle depth, typography excellence, and an 8px grid.
+The design adheres to an "Apple-inspired" philosophy, emphasizing minimalism, content-first presentation, generous white space, typography excellence, and an 8px grid.
 The color palette includes iOS Blue, Warm Gray, Success Green, Warning Orange, Pure White, and Light Gray.
 Interaction design incorporates fluid 0.3s easing animations, haptic feedback, natural gesture navigation, progressive disclosure, and swipe-to-delete.
 Components include rounded buttons, subtle card shadows, clean forms with floating labels, and a tab bar utilizing SF Symbols-inspired icons.
 The branding features the FieldSnaps logo.
-The bottom navigation includes "Map," "Projects," "To-Do," and "Camera" tabs, with Settings accessible from the Projects page header.

 ### Technical Implementations
-FieldSnaps is an offline-first PWA utilizing Service Workers for caching and IndexedDB for local storage.
-The Background Sync API manages uploads.
+FieldSnaps is an offline-first PWA leveraging Service Workers for caching and IndexedDB for local storage, with the Background Sync API managing uploads.
 Performance is optimized via lazy loading and Web Workers for image compression.
-The intelligent photo system offers three compression levels via the Canvas API, instant thumbnail generation, and preserves native aspect ratios from all sources.
-Photos and videos are stored in Replit Object Storage, using presigned URLs and server-side ACL policies.
-Camera functionality includes auto-start, instant capture workflows, project-specific pre-selection, full-screen viewfinders, video recording with real-time annotation, and native HTML5 playback.
-PDF export supports flexible grid layouts (1, 2, 3, or 4 photos per page) with customizable detail options, ensuring images retain native aspect ratios.
+The intelligent photo system offers three compression levels via the Canvas API, instant thumbnail generation, and preserves native aspect ratios.
+Photos and videos are stored in Replit Object Storage using presigned URLs.
+Camera functionality includes auto-start, instant capture workflows, and video recording with real-time annotation.
+PDF export supports flexible grid layouts with customizable detail options.

-**Multi-Platform Subscription System:** The app supports subscriptions from three payment sources at unified $19.99/month pricing: Stripe (web signups), Apple In-App Purchase (iOS), and Google Play Billing (Android).
-Database schema includes `subscriptionSource` and `platformSubscriptionId` fields to track payment platform.
-A unified subscription validation service (`server/subscriptionValidation.ts`) validates subscriptions from any source.
-Web subscribers can log into iOS/Android apps per Apple guideline 3.1.3(b) "Multiplatform Services".
-Apple/Google verification endpoints are secured (return 501) until proper receipt/token verification is implemented with Apple servers and Google Play Developer API.

-Project completion tracking and multi-photo sharing with date-grouped timeline views and public read-only pages are supported.
+The application features a multi-platform subscription system supporting Stripe (web), Apple In-App Purchase (iOS), and Google Play Billing (Android) at a unified $19.99/month.
+A unified validation service (`server/subscriptionValidation.ts`) handles subscriptions from all sources.
 Authentication uses Replit Auth with OpenID Connect and biometric login.

 ### Feature Specifications
-The application features a bottom navigation.
-The camera interface uses a three-zone layout with a compact header, dominant 16:9 viewfinder, and controls for quality, zoom, and auto-tagging, plus an action rail for capture and task creation.
-Photos are captured at full original resolution.
-The To-Do system enables team task management with photo attachments, viewable in "My Tasks," "Team Tasks," and "I Created" contexts, with filtering by status.
-Project organization is card-based with photo counts, search, address buttons, and completion marking.
+The application includes a bottom navigation, a camera interface with a three-zone layout, and a To-Do system for team task management with photo attachments.
+Project organization is card-based with photo counts and search.
 Photo management offers grid/timeline views, swipe actions, and batch selection.
-The Photo Annotation Editor features a centered visual island layout adapting to any aspect ratio, with size, color, and tool selectors (text, arrow, line, circle, pen, tape measure).
-Text annotations support scaling and rotation.
-The tape measure tool renders measurements in feet'inches".
+The Photo Annotation Editor features a centered visual island layout with tools for text, arrows, lines, circles, pens, and a tape measure.
 Photo auto-naming follows `[ProjectName]_[Date]_[Time]`.
 Additional features include an interactive map view, a 30-day trash bin, and bulk photo move functionality.

 ### System Design Choices
 The build philosophy prioritizes simplicity and an invisible interface.
 The PWA infrastructure uses a Service Worker for hourly updates and offline caching.
-Storage uses IndexedDB for Blobs, intelligent quota management, and automatic thumbnail cleanup.
+Storage utilizes IndexedDB for Blobs, intelligent quota management, and automatic thumbnail cleanup.
 Performance optimizations include database query and sync queue optimization, and database indexing.

 ## External Dependencies